Mquinn960/offline-trainer/README.md

 # Offline Trainer
 This project is an offline training and testing module for OpenCV Support Vector Machines.
-Input image datasets can be classified and compiled into output SVM model files for use with the Sign Language app noted below.
+Input image datasets can be classified and compiled into output SVM model files for use with the Sign Language app:

 * https://github.com/Mquinn960/sign-language